littleredninja/phase_0_unit_1/week_3/1_git_started/my_solution.md

 I haven't found one yet;  I think it is because I didn't have any changes to merge.
 I want to try it again when I actually have some changes to pull.

 ## Release 6: Reflection

+I understand the necessity for a tool like Git, and I'm excited to be more proficient in it because I see how powerful it can be.
+But I find some of the commands confusing, and I'm still not sure how to revert files to previous changes, or how to judge conflicts.
+I am glad that it provides very detailed error messages;  So far, even if I don't understand why something happened, it does manage to explain how to fix things rather well in the messages it returns.

+As a side, Markdown is slightly confusing!
+Why did it change some of my document?
+For example, it shows Roman numerals instead of Arabic numbers, and changed some of my numbers.